christmas

 A miniature nativity scene that can be viewed for free at the Carmen Thyssen Museum in Malaga.

-While you're there, visit the museum's beautiful Neapolitan nativity scene, also displayed in the patio and viewable free of charge.
-It's one of the most elaborate and artistic nativity scenes in the city.
+While you're there, visit the museum's Neapolitan nativity scene, also displayed in the patio and viewable free of charge.
+It's one of the most elaborate nativity scenes in the city.

 Municipal Band